Get some relief from the hot summer sun with these places to keep cool in Northern Nevada and the Sierras this summer.

 One of the things that I enjoyed while living in Alexandria, Virginia was a heavy emphasis on civic projects that the public can enjoy.
 One of those projects that my family enjoyed while we lived there is the Our Special Harbor sprayground located in the Family Recreation Area at Lee District Park in Fairfax County, Virginia.

 Reno has come close to the magnificence of Our Special Harbor as a way to keep cool with Lazy 5 Regional Park.
 Because I live in the South end of Reno, I have yet to take my kids to this location.
-However, the reviews on yelp suggest it’s a wonderful place to in the water on day.
+However, the reviews on yelp suggest it’s a wonderful place to take my kids to play in the water on a scorching hot day.

 “Never have I seen my boys just turn off their brains and run away from me, arms flailing into the water.
 Reminded me of a cat chasing after a laser pointer.